kajotgames/phanos/README.md

 What must/can be done:

-- 'before_' functions must have 'function' parameter where function which is executed is passed.
+- 'before_' functions must have 'func' parameter passed as kwarg where function which is executed is passed.
 'after_' function needs to have 'fn_result' parameter where function result is passed
 - all four functions can access `*args` and `**kwargs` of decorated methods.
 - Each 'store_operation' must have parameter `method=phanos_profiler.current_node.context` so